Bound for Britain

 West Indians had been invited to come to Britain, so they also felt that it was their home too.
 To be discriminated against was a shock which they had not been prepared for.
 Some returned to the West Indies, but many remained – despite the difficulties they faced.
 They have worked hard and made a contribution to British life.

+This lesson has a video starter activity based on one of our documents to ‘hook’ students into the lesson tasks that follow.
 The documents included here only show a very partial glimpse of the life experienced by West Indians during this time.
 Pupils will have many other questions.
 Teachers may wish to ask their pupils to write a list of questions they would like to ask one of the people in the Windrush passenger list if they were available for interview.

 Other activities that are possible on the theme of immigration or multi-cultural Britain are: